 The charges include a felony, improper influence, and two misdemeanors, criminal threatening and obstructing government administration.
 They were filed by Cheshire County Attorney Chris McLaughlin; it was not immediately clear why.
 He did not immediately return a phone message seeking comment Wednesday.

-In a 205-count indictment released Wednesday, Nathaniel Kibby is charged with abducting the 14-year-old girl at gunpoint then using death threats, a stun gun, zip ties and a shock collar to control her as he sexually assaulted her at his trailer home in Northern New Hampshire.
-At some points, she was held in a storage container next to the home.
+In the kidnapping and rape case, Kibby is accused of using death threats, a stun gun, zip ties and a shock collar to control the teen as he sexually assaulted her at his trailer home in the northern New Hampshire town of Gorham.

 Prosecutors also said he ordered his captive to lie to police and help him destroy evidence.
 The Carroll County indictments said she spotted his full name inside a cookbook in his home and revealed that information to investigators days after she returned.

 Kibby's trial will be held in Belknap County.

 Law enforcement agencies and media outlets, including The Associated Press, published the girl's name and image frequently after she disappeared.
 The girl's family and prosecutors have asked that her name and image no longer be published because they fear the publicity and association with sexual abuse will slow her recovery.